neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ## Functions

-Functions are a fundamental concept in Javascript.
+Functions are a fundamental concept in JavaScript.
 They contain a set of statements - in other
-words: They contain Javascript code.
+words: They contain JavaScript code.
 Functions have to be defined.
 When a function is defined it can be called an arbitrary number of times.

 ---